StrixGoldhorn/strixgoldhorn.github.io/README.md

 Swarm logic testing with a bunch of blue vs red ships.

 Featuring: detection range design; primitive "communication" between blue ships while in range; ships trying to catch/escape ships of another color while in "visual" range; interception of red ships by blue ships once within "radar" range

+No action taken to chase target of opportunity, though it will eliminate them if it comes within range.

 Made with p5.js